Thinkit-lab/Demo/README.md

- -> Show the capability of adjusting to the technical environment -> Demonstrate the will to develop and test high quality features/functionalities -> Test the candidate on clean-coding field
+ -> Show the capability of adjusting to the technical environment -> Demonstrate the will to develop and test high quality features/functionalities -> Test the candidate knowledge on network calls, local database and state management.
+ -> Test the candidate on clean-coding field
  -> Test the candidate on project scaling field